The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-The Seed enterprise investment scheme (SEIS), like the Enterprise investment scheme (EIS), is designed to encourage individuals to invest money in shares issued by qualifying unquoted companies trading wholly or mainly in the UK.
+The Seed enterprise investment scheme (SEIS), like the Enterprise investment scheme (EIS), is designed to encourage individuals to invest money in shares issued by small qualifying unquoted companies.

-The scheme became effective from 6 April 2012 and HMRC have since published some basic guidance .
+HMRC have published some basic guidance.
 See the Seed enterprise investment scheme (SEIS) – introduction guidance note for an overview of the scheme.

 There are anti-avoidance provisions to prevent an investor from obtaining income tax relief on his SEIS subscription, then selling the shares shortly afterwards.
-If the investor disposes of his shares within three years of issue, there will be a clawback of the income tax relie
+If the investor disposes of his shares within three years of issue, there will be a clawback of the income tax relief originally given.
+There are also clauses that treat the granting of call or put options over the shares as a disposal.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.